-Work items have several different, independent ranks, depending on what’s selected on the Configuration bar:
+Work items have several different, independent ranks, depending on your selected scope and time period:

 - Global rank: an item’s rank relative to all work items of its type (for example, epics or features).
-This is the default ranking level when nothing is specified in the Configuration bar.
+If you're using the old navigation, this is the default ranking level when nothing is specified in the Configuration bar.

 - Global-PI rank: an item’s rank relative to all work items of its type (for example, epics or features) within a specified program increment

 - Portfolio rank: an item’s rank relative to work items of its type within a specified portfolio

 - Portfolio-PI rank: an item’s rank relative to work items of its type within a specified portfolio and during a specified PI

 - Program rank: an item’s rank relative to work items of its type within a specified program

 - Program-PI rank: an item’s rank relative to work items of its type within a specified program and during a specified PI